 The CAP will build on the considerable progress the Council has already made in reducing our own carbon footprint in line with our Carbon Management Plan 2015-20.
-As set out in our fifth annual report on progress, the Council’s own corporate carbon emissions have already fallen 44% between 2012-13 and 2020-21. .
+As set out in our sixth annual report on progress, the Council’s own corporate carbon emissions have already fallen 52% between 2012-13 and 2020-21. .
 To maintain the momentum until the CAP is introduced in 2023, an Interim Carbon Management Plan 2021-23 has been produced.
-Work is also under way to deliver a range of actions - contained in the Sustainability & Climate Change Framework Action Plan, which was approved by Council in December 2019 and updated in September 2021 - to tackle climate change and fulfil our sustainability ambitions.
+Work is also under way to deliver a range of actions - contained in the Sustainability & Climate Change Framework (SCCF) Action Plan, which was approved by Council in December 2019 and updated in September 2021 - to tackle climate change and fulfil our sustainability ambitions.
 A progress report on the delivery of the SCCF Action Plan between December 2019 and March 2021 was approved by Committee in September 2021.

 Efforts to reduce carbon emissions at an area-wide level are also being pursued through a range of Council strategies, including the Local Housing Strategy, Local Transport Strategy, Local Development Plan 2 and Economic Recovery Plan.
 A range of other work - including the delivery of our Flood Risk Management Plan, which is vital in responding to the increasing and intensifying rainfall experienced as a result of climate change - is important to help increase our resilience as weather patterns change.

-A full update on the Council’s recent climate change achievements is available in our fifth annual climate change report to the Scottish Government.
+A full update on the Council’s recent climate change achievements is available in our sixth annual climate change report to the Scottish Government.